CSA

 Where can I pick up my weekly box?

 We offer many pickup sites throughout the bay area, including Thursday (3-8pm) pickup at member-hosted sites and weekend pickup at our farmers’ market booths (9-1 or 2pm).
-An interactive map of our pickup sites is available on HARVIE.
+An interactive map of our pickup sites is available here.
 If you have any questions or if there isn’t a site in your neighborhood, please email [email protected] .
 Interested in hosting?
-We need a minimum of 8 – 10 people to add your site as a delivery/pick-up location, and site hosts receive $200 off their share.
+We need a minimum of 8 – 10 people to add your site as a delivery/pick-up location, and site hosts receive a discount on their share.

 What if I take a vacation?